contrastellar/raid-callouts/README.md

 On the server itself, the `bot_core` and the `bot_aux` are "composed" into two containers using Docker Compose on a service account, and then can be invoked or run using `cron` in order to schedule things like the daily "posting" of the next week's callouts.

 ## bot_core ("listener")
 The bot's core, is an "always on" bot, that listens for slash commands to be sent to it, and responds as necessary.
+Commands and their outputs can be viewed on the [wiki found here](https://github.com/contrastellar/raid-callouts/wiki)

 ## bot_aux ("poster")
 The bot's "auxillary" is a python script developed in order to post on script execution, a formatted Discord message that details the callouts for the next `7` days.

-This service is provided as-is by Gabriella "contrastellar" Agathon as-requested by users for their various activities.

 # Quickstart (/w conda)